A withhold up in Mongolia?

 However, one aspect of the Netherlands DTA that is unique, and could give rise to claims of treaty shopping, is the lower rate of 0% WHT for interest paid on loans from financial institutions.
 The WHT distinction between financial institutions, and other lenders, creates a risk of “back-to-back loans” whereby a third party (e.g., a foreign bank) is interposed between two related taxpayers (such as a foreign parent corporation and its subsidiary) to avoid the higher rate of WHT that would apply if a loan were made directly between the two taxpayers.

-As far as we know, Rio has not availed itself of this opportunity.
 The $4.4 billion project financing agreement for phase 2, which is funded by a mix of international financial institutions, export credit agencies, and commercial banks, is directly with the OT Mongolian subsidiary, and consequently, the Dutch treaty does not apply.
 Notwithstanding, the GoM should closely monitor any future bank loans originating from the Netherlands.